 Lastly, each student has at least three individual interactions with Professor Gernsbacher (via video conference, phone, text-chat, or email), during which she provides individualized feedback to the student on their communication skills.
-Students also have multiple other individual interactions with each of the Teaching Assistants and with their peers in class sections of 10 or fewer students and in small discussion groups of two to three students who are responsible for arranging and conducting ten one-hour text-based synchronous group chats.
+Students also have multiple individual interactions with each of the Teaching Assistants and with their peers in class sections of 10 or fewer students and in small discussion groups of two to three students who are responsible for arranging and conducting ten one-hour text-based synchronous group chats.

-MORTON ANN GERNSBACHER, PH.D. by appt.
-MAGernsb@wisc.edu
+MORTON ANN GERNSBACHER, PH.D.
+PROFESSOR MAGernsb@wisc.edu by appt.

-NAOWI ISENBERG, B.A.

-TEACHING ASSISTANT

-by appt. nisenberg@wisc.edu
+CANDICE MALONE, B. S. TEACHING ASSISTANT CLMalone@wisc.edu by appt.